 She obtained her PhD in computational structural biology from University of Cambridge and the Medical Research Council Laboratories of Molecular Biology under the supervision of Dr Cyrus Chothia, where she worked on understanding the structural basis for immune recognition.
 Subsequently, she became a Howard Hughes postdoctoral fellow at the laboratories of Professor Barry Honig in Columbia University, New York, where she focused on structure analysis, prediction and modeling for the purpose of understanding the basis of ligand-receptor interactions.

-Upon completion of her postdoctoral, Dr Al-Lazikani joined a London-based Biotechnology company, Inpharmatica, where she led a team to development of Chemogenomics databases and tools to aid target prioritisation and drug discovery.
+Upon completion of her postdoctoral, Dr Al-Lazikani joined a London-based Biotechnology company, Inpharmatica, where she led a team to develop Chemogenomics databases and tools to aid target prioritisation and drug discovery.
 These are now available to the community via a Wellcome strategic award through the ChEMBL resources at the European Bioinformatics Institute (EBI).

-Here, she the led the development of the world’s largest cancer knowledgebase, canSAR and established novel approaches for objective and systematic evaluation of therapeutic targets for cancer.
-She applies these approaches to support the drug discovery efforts at the Cancer Research UK Cancer Therapeutics unit and to drive the Unit’s exploratory portfolio.
+She joined the Cancer Research UK Cancer Therapeutics Unit (CRUK-CTU) in 2009 to establish and lead the Computational Biology and Chemogenomics Team in order to innovate and apply computational techniques to cancer drug discovery.
+Here, she the led the development of the world’s largest cancer knowledgebase, canSAR, and led the development of novel approaches for objective and systematic evaluation of therapeutic targets for cancer.
+She applies these approaches for target selection to support drug discovery efforts at the CRUK-CTU and to drive the Unit’s exploratory portfolio.